-The County currently anticipates issuing additional general obligation bonds for approximately \$15.1 million in fiscal year 2023, \$13.4 million in fiscal year 2024, and \$17.0 million in fiscal year 2025.
-In addition, the County expects to receive loan funding of up to approximately \$3,972,170 from the Maryland Water Quality Financing Administration for a wastewater system project in a future fiscal year; any such loan funding will be papered by one or more general obligation bonds issued by the County to the Maryland Water Quality Financing Administration.
-These anticipated debt issuance amounts are for planning purposes and subject to change as part of the annual budgeting process.
+The County currently anticipates issuing additional general obligation bonds for approximately \$14.1 million in fiscal year 2024, and \$23.0 million in fiscal year 2025.
+In addition, the County expects to receive loan funding of up to approximately \$3,972,170 from the Maryland Water Infrastructure Financing Administration for a wastewater system project within calendar year 2023; any such loan funding will be papered by one or more general obligation bonds issued by the County to the Maryland Water Infrastructure Financing Administration.
+These anticipated debt issuance amounts are for planning purposes and are subject to change as part of the annual budgeting process.